lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ## FIPS certification {#sec-fips}

-The following sections give guidance to implementers wishing to FIPS-certify a composite implentation.
+The following sections give guidance to implementers wishing to FIPS-certify a composite implementation.

 This guidance is not authoritative and has not been endorsed by NIST.